Ukraine International Airlines Flight 752 protests: Timeline

 Students at the Amirkabir University of Technology in Tehran where students issued a manifesto in the name of "the children of Iran" against the Iranian regime.
 Videos of the protest revealed police beatings, gunshots, blood over the floors, and the use of tear gas.
-The full extent to which the government repressed the protests are largely unknown due to censorship of reporting in Iran.
+Due to censorship of reporting in Iran, the full extent to which the government repressed the protests are largely unknown.
 Days of protests were followed by heavy police presence across Iran resulting in little signs of opposition.

 Discontent has been growing in Iran with citizens increasingly displaying frustrations years prior to the protest.
-When regime representatives chant "Death to America" and "Death to Israel" Iranians have chanted "Death to Russia" and "Death to China" as a sign that they don't agree with the Islamic’s republic's political views.
+When regime representatives chant "Death to America" and "Death to Israel" Iranians have chanted "Death to Russia" and "Death to China" as a sign that they don't agree with the Islamic Republic's political views.
 On 11 January 2020, after Iranian authorities had stated that Ukraine International Airlines Flight 752 had been shot down by Iranian military forces, killing all 176 passengers and flight personnel, two thousand people protested in Tehran, with chants including "Death to the dictator".
 Police used tear gas on the protestors.
 Officials reported that 82 Iranians among several other Iranians with dual citizenship were among the victims of the crash.
 Two hundred people protested in front of Amirkabir University of Technology.
 The protestors called for the Supreme Leader Ali Khamenei to resign, chanted "Death to the liars" and called "for the IRGC to leave the country".
 Protests also took place at the Sharif University of Technology and in Amol, Isfahan, Rasht, Sari, and Hamedan.
 Protesters chanted against the Revolutionary Guards, the Supreme Leader, and the entire political system of the Islamic Republic.

 On 12 January, similar protests took place around Iran.
 In the morning, students gathered at the dormitories of the University of Tehran and chanted against the Supreme Leader.
 There were around 3,000 participants in the main demonstration in Tehran according to the Iranian Labour News Agency.
 In online social media videos posted in the evening of a location near Azadi Square in Tehran, there were sounds of gunshots, pools of blood on the ground, wounded people being carried and security personnel with rifles.
 Hossein Rahimi of the Tehran police stated the following day that police had "been given orders to show restraint" and didn't shoot during the protests.
 The Iranian daily Etemad wrote "Apologise and resign" in a banner headline.
 The Iranian president described the missile attack as an unforgivable error.